richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

 ### Matching Service Adapter TLS certificates

-GOV.UK Verify trusts the following root certificate authorities for HTTPS connections to your matching service:
+The table below shows the root certificate authorities that GOV.UK Verify trusts for HTTPS connections to your matching service in the [integration and production environments](#gov-uk-verify-environments).

 |Root certificate authority |Common name |X509v3 subject key identifier |
 |:---|:---|:---|
 |AddTrust External CA Root |AddTrust External CA Root |AD:BD:98:7A:34:B4:26:F7:FA:C4:26:54:EF:03:BD:E0:24:CB:54:1A |
 |GeoTrust Global CA |GeoTrust Global CA |C0:7A:98:68:8D:89:FB:AB:05:64:0C:11:7D:AA:7D:65:B8:CA:CC:4E |
 |QuoVadis Root CA 2 | QuoVadis Root CA 2 |1A:84:62:BC:48:4C:33:25:04:D4:EE:D0:F6:03:C4:19:46:D1:94:6B|

+> **Note:** For the SAML compliance tool, use [self-signed certificates](#generate-self-signed-certificates).

 If you want to use a root certificate authority for your matching service that isn’t in the above table, raise a ticket with us by sending